camaraproject/WebRTC/documentation/API_documentation/webrtc voice api.md

 **Out-bound calls:**

 - Recipient receives call as if it was from User's normal phone number.
-- Maintains common number through web comms service and standard subscription.
+- Maintains common number through web communication service and standard subscription.
 - Facilitates number recognition and call-back for co-workers, partners and/or clients.

 **In-bound calls:**

-- Receive phone calls simultaneously on phone subscription and web comms service.
+- Receive phone calls simultaneously on phone subscription and web communication service.
 - Presents 'Occupied user' info to caller user is already in phone call.
 - Facilitates common multi-channel contact with co-workers, partners and/or clients.